 Our work in Scotland

 Bowel cancer is the fourth most common cancer in Scotland.
+Every year around 4,000 people are diagnosed with bowel cancer in Scotland and more than 1,700 people die from the disease.
 However, bowel cancer is treatable and curable especially if diagnosed early.
-We undertake a range of activities in Scotland as part of our work to save lives.

 We raise awareness